Roulette Strategies

 There are many other betting systems for roulette,

-but most others rely on the gambler’s fallacy mentioned above.
-Other systems aim to follow “streaks” and search for patterns in randomness, but players must understand that roulette is a game of luck, and no spin is connected to any other spin of the wheel.
-It is wise to follow systems that offer counsel on careful betting, or systems such as the Labouchere, which have a stop-win built in to protect your pot against your ambition.
+but most others rely on the gambler's fallacy mentioned above.
+Other systems aim to follow "streaks" and look for patterns in randomness, but players must understand that roulette is a game of luck, and no spin is connected to any other spin of the wheel.
+It is wise to follow systems that offer advice on prudent betting, or systems like the Labouchere that have a stop-win built in to protect your pot from your ambition.

-There are many betting systems sold online that promise guaranteed win.
-These are not genuine roulette systems and should not be trusted.
+There are many betting systems sold online that promise guaranteed winnings.
+These are not real roulette systems and should not be trusted.

 General Betting Tips